uwhscores/scoreboard/README.md

     `pip install -r requirements.txt`

-6. Build the database, ideally from a populate file, or from the schema.sql file:
+6. Build the database, ideally from a populate file, or from the schema.sql file, you may need to install sqlite3 first:

-    `sqlite app/scores.db < backup_file.sql`
+    `sqlite3 app/scores.db < backup_file.sql`

 7. Start the web service: